bsinghal175/Personal_page/_news/announcement_3.md

 related_posts: false
 ---

-Our recent work on Data-driven control of oscillator populations using aggregated measurements got accepted in Chaos.
+Our recent work on recovering the network connectivity from time-series data was accepted in Chaos.